tonethar/IGME-235-Shared/hw/designtospec.md

 QUESTIONS?
 It is not uncommon to need to ask questions of the Graphic Designer so that you get the clearest understanding of the spec.
 For the purposes of this assignment, the Graphic Designer will be your course Instructor and spec clarification questions should be asked in YOUR SECTION'S Slack channel.
 You can still ask general HTML & CSS questions in the shared #questions-html-css channel on Slack, but always be careful not to share your (complete or mostly complete) code to the rest of the class.

 If you run into trouble and wish to seek help with a specific question that requires the sharing of your code, do so through a DM to your Instructor.

+# Sections below this heading have not yet been updated.

 ## III.
 NON Requirements
 - You do not need to guess at page colors.
 They are all (except for white and black) specified in included color palette.